cfkr-dev/Juding-Springboot-Web-App/README.md

   ![](documentation_imgs/stage1/screenshots/CR-01.png)
 * CR-02: Security question.
 Second step to change a user's password.
   ![](documentation_imgs/stage1/screenshots/CR-02.png)
 * CR-03: Password change.
-Last step to change a user's password.
+Third and last step to change a user's password.
   ![](documentation_imgs/stage1/screenshots/CR-03.png)
 * CR-04: Competition information.
 This screen reflects the details of a competition as well as the draw for the competition, the results and the venue.